mpvano/radiohat/README.md

 ### Software
 The provided software is a collection of example and test programs that demonstrate operation of the board and allow testing and troubleshooting of it.
 They are only intended as a starting point for more serious software development.

+This repository is newly setup and s still being tested.
+There may be some issues with missing files, etc. They are being addressed as quickly as possible.

+### Dependencies
+These are in the course of being documented.
+In general they are confined to the normal Raspberry Pi build tools, with the exception of ncurses and its development tools.

+There's a log file of the updates to one clean Raspbian install that were needed in the "misc" folder that may be helpful in figuring out useful and missing dependencies.

 ### Mailing list

 There is a moderated mailing list for discussing this project at https://groups.io/g/RadioHat.
 This project's goal is develop radio equipment that requires a valid radio amateur operator's license to operate.
 Please include your valid station call sign in requests to join the list, and the nature of your interest in the project.